rentsdue/AP-CSA-Unit-1-4-Review/README.md

 ## AP Computer Science A Unit 1-4 Review

+Here's a gimkit that can be used to review these concepts: https://www.gimkit.com/view/659f6a10e7e21c00311a896a

 ## MATH CLASS
 -         Math.max(x,y)       	Returns biggest number
 -         Math.min(x,y)         Returns smallest number
 -         Math.sqrt(a)          Returns square root
 -         Math.abs(a)           Returns absolute value
 -         Math.random()       	Returns random double (no form, 0.0 to 1.0 random number)

-Certainly!
-Here's a formatted version for a readme:

 ---